-As of this writing, the Barclays U.S. Aggregate Index contains over 7,800 bonds.
-Its yield to maturity hovers around 2.3%, and the average coupon is 4.1%.
-The average maturity is 7.3 years, and the average duration is 5.1 years.
-Funds tracking the Barclays Aggregate index typically sample the index and hold fewer bonds (less than 5,000), but all important risk factors and other characteristics should track the index closely.
+As of this writing, the Bloomberg U.S. Aggregate Index contains over 10,000 bonds.
+Its yield to maturity hovers around 3.9%, and the average coupon is 2.6%.
+The average maturity is 8.9 years, and the average duration is 6.7 years.
+Some funds tracking the Bloomberg Aggregate index sample the index and hold fewer bonds, but all important risk factors and other characteristics should track the index closely.

 The chart below shows the historical drawdowns for the TSP F Fund.
-The worst drawdown since inception was -6.6%:
+For decades, the drawdowns were in the 4-6% range, but during the high inflation and rising interest rate environment of 2022 that changed dramatically!
+The worst drawdown since inception so far is -18.0%:

-There are many other mutual funds and ETFs tracking the same index used by the F Fund (the Barclays Aggregate Bond Index).
-Popular examples include Vanguard's Total Bond Market Index Fund (VBMFX), Vanguard Total Bond Market ETF (BND), and iShares Barclays Aggregate Bond ETF (AGG).
+There are many other mutual funds and ETFs tracking the same index used by the F Fund (the Bloomberg U.S. Aggregate Bond Index).
+Popular examples include Vanguard's Total Bond Market Index Fund (VBMFX), Vanguard Total Bond Market ETF (BND), and iShares Core U.S. Aggregate Bond ETF (AGG).
 Many bond investors consider these funds to be their core bond holding (since they invest in all segments and maturities of the fixed income market).

 Bond investors (including investors in the F Fund) are subject to several types of risk, including inflation risk, interest-rate increases, and a potential default by the issuer of one or more of the bonds in the portfolio.
 Lets take a look at these in greater detail: